mgmeyers/obsidian-kanban/src/docs/Settings/Display card checkbox.md

 ## Display card checkbox

-This setting enables or disables displaying checkboxes on cards. `Command` or `CTRL` clicking on the checkbox will [[Viewing the archive|archive]] the card.
+This setting enables or disables displaying checkboxes on cards. `Command` or `CTRL` clicking on the checkbox will [[View a Kanban's archive|archive]] the card.

 No checkbox (default):